 .id community is an evidence-base for over 250 local government areas in Australia and New Zealand, helping you make informed decisions.LEARN MORE ABOUT .id

-The age group with the highest net migration in the City of Campbelltown is 15-19 year olds, this is forecast to occur in the period between 2021 to 2026.
+The age group with the highest net migration in the Campbelltown City Council is 15-19 year olds, this is forecast to occur in the period between 2021 to 2026.

 Migration is one of the most important components of population change.
 Once you have established the amount of development activity in an area, the next step is to make assumptions about who will move into the area as well as who is leaving the area.

 Net migration by age is an excellent way of understanding housing markets.
 The most mobile age groups in the population are young adults.
 They tend to move to attend educational institutions, seek work and express a change in lifestyle.
 Market research has shown that empty nesters are more likely to move to smaller accommodation when appropriate and affordable alternative housing is supplied in the local area that is accessible to established social networks.

 Select each small area to see how migration patterns differ for each area across Campbelltown City Council depending on their housing markets and stage in the suburb life cycle.

 DISCLAIMER: While all due care has been taken to ensure that the content of this website is accurate and current, there may be errors or omissions in it and no legal responsibility is accepted for the information and opinions in this website.

 The copyright in the way .id has modified, transformed or reconfigured the Stats NZ Data as published on this website remains the property of .id.
 Stats NZ Data can be accessed on the Statistics New Zealand website at www.stats.govt.nz.
 Unless otherwise specified, content that Stats NZ produce is licensed under the Creative Commons Attribution 4.0 International licence.
 For further information see https://www.stats.govt.nz/about-us/copyright/.